theodpzz/uav-localization/README.md

 #### Data

-Example data is available in example-data folder. train.csv, test.csv contains filename and coordinates of each tile.
+Example data is available in example-data folder. train.csv, test.csv contain filenames and coordinates of each tile.
 Below the structure of the data folder for n reference tiles and m uav views.

 ```bash